run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-web/llama_index/readers/web/zyte_web/README.md

 ### Example Usage

-Here is an example demonstrating how to initialize the ZyteWebReader, load documents from a URL, and then create a summary index from those documents for querying.
+Here is an example demonstrating how to initialize the ZyteWebReader, load document from a URL.

 ```python
 # Initialize the ZyteWebReader with your API key and desired mode